 There’s been a noticeable increase in retirees interested in buying ETFs that provide consistent yield, said Chuck Self, chief investment officer of iSectors LLC.

 “It’s one of these weird times where our equity strategy’s yield is greater than the fixed income strategy, even though we have a little high yield and emerging markets in there,” Self said.
 “People are very concerned about rising interest rates eventually, so I think there have been people putting more into these kinds of stocks that would have gone to bonds, historically.”
+It’s possible that safer dividend stocks might soon fall out of favor, with the Fed about as dovish as it can be, said Pravit Chintawongvanich, head derivatives strategist at Macro Risk Advisors.
+The dividend index gained 0.4% on Friday, after falling 1.1% the previous day, with disappointing earnings from companies like Coca-Cola Co. dragging the gauge down.

 “The upside to this stuff is limited.
 There’s this new theme emerging of risk, and let’s get long commodities, industrials and manufacturing,” Chintawongvanich said.
 “It feels like we’re close to end of rate-sensitive stocks because the Fed has maxed out on dovishness.”